dockerize-android-project/.github/profile/README.md

 # Welcome to Dockerize Android Project Organization,

-My Name is Deni Setiawan, I am Backend Dev & System Analyst at http://nexsoft.co.id/ from Indonesia. i am coding enthusiast who always keeps learning  about software engineering skills for make me keep update and strenght 🚀
+My Name is Deni Setiawan, I am Backend Dev & System Analyst at http://nexsoft.co.id/ from Indonesia.
+Loves writing and coding enthusiast who always keeps learning about software engineering skills for make me keep an update and strenghts skills??

 ## what is 'Dockerize Android Project' organization
 this organization for learning how to dockerize android project for make the development and testing so easy and simple.